 - Gently cook onion, beans, paprika, thyme, salt and chili flakes in a bit of olive oil

-- Taste, adjust the seasoning, drizzle with extra virgin olive oil, and set aside
+- Taste, adjust the seasoning, and set aside

 Here how the yummy smoky beans look like! 😍

-- Now rub your toasted bread with fresh garlic (don’t skip this step!)
+- Rub your toasted bread with fresh garlic (don’t skip this step!)

 - Spoon the beans over the toasts